gnauhzTzu/DataScienceResources/README.md

 ********************************************
 TIPS IN PRACTICE

+a single node H20 server with 12GB RAM can parse and train around 24 GB csv file, while R in the same machine can't handle the file with same size.

 As far as I know, `fread()` in `data.table` has the best performance in importing (big) csv files.
 It also has a lot convenience features:

 https://www.r-bloggers.com/efficiency-of-importing-large-csv-files-in-r/